Skip to content

 Summary Checklist

-• [ ] EMI filter on power entry (common-mode choke + X/Y caps)
+• [ ] EMI filter on power entry (common-mode choke + X/Y capacitors)

-• [ ] Continuous ground plane on Layer 2
+• [ ] Continuous ground plane on Layer 2, no interruptions

-• [ ] Decoupling caps within 1 mm of each IC power pin
+• [ ] Decoupling capacitors within 1 mm of each IC power pin

-• [ ] ESD protection on all I/O pins
+• [ ] ESD protection diodes on all I/O pins

-• [ ] Near-field scan with probe set before final submission
+• [ ] Near-field scan completed with a probe set before final submission

-• [ ] 12 dB margin in pre-compliance measurements
+• [ ] At least 12 dB margin in your pre-compliance measurements